Choose language

 Project Status

-BayWa r.e., in partnership with Douglas and Angus Estates Limited (as landowner), is proposing to develop a battery energy storage system (BESS) with a capacity of up to 500 MW on land approximately 3km south-east of Douglas in South Lanarkshire.
-The proposed BESS would support the transmission network and help propel Scotland’s energy transition to a sustainable and resilient future
+BayWa r.e., in partnership with Douglas and Angus Estates Limited (as landowner), is bringing forward the battery energy storage system (BESS) with a capacity of up to 500 MW on land approximately 3 km south-east of Douglas in South Lanarkshire.
+The project will would support the transmission network and help propel Scotland’s energy transition to a sustainable and resilient future.

 Site Location